 Having Willow has made me work to stay slim but it has also made me fall in love with exercising.
 I feel a million times happier when I am training, my hair, my skin and even my mood is better!

 I am back the same size as I was pre-pregnant, however, I am a lot fitter and stronger.
 I think there is a difference between just being skinny and being fit, at our workshops we teach you how to be fit.

-What kind of role model do you want to be for you’re daughter?
+What kind of role model do you want to be for your daughter?
 What are the most important qualities you wish to pass on to her?

 Every day we teach Willow manners, she says please when she wants something, Thank you and always says Hi and Bye.
 When I ask her to do something I always say “Willow can you please pack your toys away etc.…”

 My pet hate is bad manners so that is something I have instilled into her from very early on, as it is not hard to be a polite person.

 Social media is a part of life and is only growing.
 As you mentioned though with the good comes a lot of bad and negativity where people sit behind the masks of their computer and write negative comments in order for themselves to fill better about their unhappy lives.

 When it comes to the negativity the way I look at it is ‘Silence is the best reply to fools’

 So what is next for the Russian family?
 Perhaps a baby brother or sister for Willow?

 Yes, we would love to have another little Russian running around as Willow absolutely adores babies and will be an amazing big sister.

 In saying that we have a bit of travel booked in.
 With friends getting married in Greece, Italy and heading away to New York for work.
 So baby number 2 is on the back burner at the moment.